jliu88/analysis_console/README.md

 Create a script that gives Scatter_by_Category the required parameters.

 ###Required parameters
-ds_loc: string location of excel document where data is stored
+ds_loc: string location of the excel document with all the data.
+Required column headers are currently:
+>SerialNumber and >StartDate
 metric_list: list of string column titles of metrics that will be plotted.
 List entries must match column titles

+Using only the required parameters

 ###Optional Parameters
 cat_list: list of string column titles of categories to separate data.
 List entries must match column titles